oroinc/documentation/concept_guides/outlook/sync_flow.rst

 Identify a Record
 ^^^^^^^^^^^^^^^^^

 For every synchronized record, there is a defined key.
 The key is a set of field values used to identify a record.
-Fields of a key can be chosen subject to the specific company needs and defined in the management console.
+Fields of a key can be chosen subject to the specific company needs and defined in the back-office.

 The following keys are used by default: